jll63/refraction-article/README.md

 Andrei's challenge was not exactly what we discussed in the previous section.
-It came with a bit of pseudocode that suggested that the template should not be eponymous. in other word, I believe that the exact task was to write a template that would be used like this: `forward!fun.fun(...)`.
+It came with a bit of pseudocode that suggested that the template should not be eponymous.
+In other word, I believe that the exact task was to write a template that would be used like this: `forward!fun.fun(...)`.
 Here is the pseudocode: